OneMoreSummer/academic-kickstart/content/post/is-the-relative-age-effect-discrimination/index.md

 So to treat someone prejudicially on the basis of their age is discrimination.

-Recently the [ECB announced a new Anti-Discrimination Code](https://www.ecb.co.uk/england/men/news/2096452/ecb-reaffirms-its-commitment-to-stamp-out-discrimination-and-make-cricket-more-inclusive-and-diverse).
+Recently the England & Wales Cricket Board (ECB) [announced a new Anti-Discrimination Code](https://www.ecb.co.uk/england/men/news/2096452/ecb-reaffirms-its-commitment-to-stamp-out-discrimination-and-make-cricket-more-inclusive-and-diverse).
 The main driver for this was in relation to recent issues over racial discrimination and to attempt to address a recognised racial inequality in cricket in England & Wales.
 This is welcomed.

 As well as race though, age is also included in the list of ‘Protected Characteristics’ in the code.